 All work is supervised by surgical attendings and senior residents.
-Teaching occurs during daily rounds, in the operating room, in clinic and in biweekly formal didactics.
+Teaching occurs during daily rounds, in the operating room, in clinic and in twice weekly didactic sessions.
+All patients will be presented to a senior team member, and direct supervision will be provided during all procedures or surgeries.